Joel Tomkins

-Joel Andrew Tomkins (born 21 March 1987) is an English former professional rugby league player, and coach, who is currently the head coach for Catalans Dragons in the Super League.

-Tomkins was a dual code player, playing both rugby league and rugby union, playing as a forward for Wigan Warriors and Catalans Dragons in the Super League, and Saracens in the English Rugby Premiership.
-He has played has played for both the England national rugby league and rugby union team at international level.
+Joel Andrew Tomkins (born 21 March 1987) is an English professional rugby coach and former professional player.
+He was a dual-code international, having played for both the England national rugby league as a forward and the rugby union team at outside centre.

-On 21 May 2025, Tomkins took over as interim coach of Catalans, following Steve McNamara's exit earlier that day.
+After On 21 May 2025, Tomkins took over as interim coach of Super League side Catalans Dragons, following Steve McNamara.
+On 14 April 2026, it was announced that Tomkins had left the club due to personal reasons after just 9 months in charge.
+Thereafter, Tomkins signed on to be a defensive coach at Gloucester in rugby union.

 Background

-Tomkins was born in Warrington, Cheshire, England, but he was raised in Wigan, Greater Manchester, England.
+Tomkins was born in Warrington, Cheshire, England, but he was raised in Wigan in Greater Manchester.
 He is the eldest brother of Sam Tomkins and Logan Tomkins, who also both played rugby league.

 Club career

 Early career

 Tomkins is a former St. John Fisher player, where he played in the Wigan Warriors' Academy at under-18's level in 2003.
 He was selected for the 2004 Academy Origin Series.
-Joel was one of the most highly rated talents in the Wigan Warriors' Academy.